 It is education that will give these children hope and the skills to positively impact their communities in the future.

 Joseph and his committee dream of having a school especially designed to help children recover from trauma.
 This facility and the qualified people who will staff it will be used to help them gain comfort, hope and direction for the future and skills that will equip them to earn a living and to help others as they have been helped.

-We at Education Care Projects-Kenya hope to be able to help them bring that dream to fruition by one day partnering with them in the building of a school, a training and recovery center.
-Until that time, we are sponsoring five Massai children, one young man and four girls.
-All are doing well in school and are happily thinking about what they will be able to do in the future.
+We at Education Care Projects-Kenya would love to be able to help them bring that dream to fruition by one day partnering with them in the building of a school, a training and recovery center.
+Until that time we are sponsoring twenty five Massai children and have them enrolled in several local primary and high schools.

 Hands of Hope East Africa

 Nester Ndayashimiye, a qualified nurse and executive director of Masoriot Sanitarium is the founder and CEO of Hands of Hope East Africa.
 He and his team work on the streets of Eldoret, a town in western Kenya.
 It is the capital and largest town in Uasin Gishu County.
 Nester helps homeless street children who are without a doubt the most marginalized, the most often ignored and forgotten.
 He firmly believes that education is the key to developing within these children the desire and capacity to break the cycle of poverty and that any assistance, that does not include education will not fix the long term problems in these areas.

 His goals are to show that a better life is possible and to develop future leaders among these children who unfortunately grow up on the fringes of society.
 Nester’s ultimate and long term goal and hope is that these children will in turn help make their communities self-sufficient.